hove-io/navitia/documentation/slate/source/includes/welcome.md

 Overview
 --------

-*navitia.io* The open API for building cool stuff with transport data.
+*navitia.io* is the open API for building cool stuff with transport data.
 It provide the following services

 * journeys computation